 Homeschooling allows us to take an individual approach to each child’s education.
 But that journey doesn’t come without bumps and trials and error.
 Just as a parent who sends their kids to public or private schools may wonder if they’re doing the right thing, homeschooling parents have their days when we wonder that too.
 Regardless of schooling choices, we’re parents who give their all 24-hours a day, 7 days a week, 365 days a year.
 I don’t think that, “I’m doing it right,” while others aren’t.
 We simply all do our best in the unique situation that we’re in.

+What about you?
 What’s your biggest homeschool stereotype pet peeve?

 Two weeks ago, I shared about my Facebook being hacked and destroyed.
 Realistically, hacked is the wrong term.
 It started as hacked and ended as hijacked for some strange purpose.